john-cd/rust_howto/bk/drafts/categories/development-tools_debugging/distributed_telemetry.md

 Prometheus instrumentation library for Rust applications.
 Prometheus is an open-source systems monitoring and alerting toolkit.
 Prometheus's main features are:

-- a multi-dimensional data model with time series data identified by metric name and key/value pairs
+- a multi-dimensional data model with time series data identified by metric name and key/value pairs,
-- PromQL, a flexible query language to leverage this dimensionality
+- "PromQL", a flexible query language to leverage this dimensionality,
-- no reliance on distributed storage; single server nodes are autonomous
+- no reliance on distributed storage; single server nodes are autonomous,
-- time series collection happens via a pull model over HTTP
+- time series collection happens via a pull model over HTTP.
-- pushing time series is supported via an intermediary gateway
+- pushing time series is supported via an intermediary gateway,
-- targets are discovered via service discovery or static configuration
+- targets are discovered via service discovery or static configuration,
-- multiple modes of graphing and dashboarding support
+- multiple modes of graphing and dashboarding support.

 ### Useful Links {#skip}